bushra808/Multiple_disease_prediction/README.md

 <h1>Multiple Diseases Prediction System</h1>
 This Multiple Diseases Prediction System is a Python-based application that uses machine learning models to predict the likelihood of various diseases, including Diabetes, Heart Disease, and Parkinson's Disease, based on user-provided data.
 It offers a user-friendly interface and can be used for early disease detection and risk assessment.

-Access the system through your web browser.
-You will be presented with a user-friendly interface that allows you to select the type of disease prediction you want to perform.

 Enter the relevant data as prompted for the selected disease prediction.